benpeloquin7/zipf_principles/README.md

 ## Supplemental materials

-We provide a complete deriviation of the Zipfian-inspired objective for language efficiency as well as additional modeling details in the supplemental materils `paper/supplementary_materials.pdf`.
+We provide a complete derivation of the Zipfian-inspired objective for language efficiency as well as additional modeling details in the supplemental materials `paper/supplementary_materials.pdf`.

 ## Repo organization: